 Switching careers is a normal part of today’s working world.
-And yet the decision to take the leap can sometimes draw hesitation and doubt about you’re current situation.
+And yet the decision to take the leap can sometimes draw hesitation and doubt about your current situation.

 There are many reasons for why you might consider switching careers.
 You might be seeking increased remuneration or development opportunities; maybe you’re eager to foray into a new industry all together.
 Perhaps you’re looking for a better cultural fit, and sometimes, you’ll switch careers because you’re no longer happy at work.
 While this latter reason is a reality, it’s only one of many drivers of change, and it shouldn’t sour what can be a positive experience for your career.